akhamsamran/my-pwp-anna-khamsamran/README.md

 # my-pwp-anna-khamsamran
-a personal website portfolio to display my work and help get jobs
+a personal website portfolio to display my capabilities for employers and collaborators